br3ndonland/br3ndonland.github.io-jekyll/README.md

 I based the webpage on [Bootstrap](http://getbootstrap.com/) v4.0.0-beta.
 In the main webpage *index.html*, I linked to the Bootstrap core CSS through their Content Delivery Network (CDN), and created *portfolio.css* for additional custom styling.

-I provided a toggle button in the footer that uses jQuery JavaScript to change the page color scheme.
+I provided a toggle button in the navigation menu that uses jQuery JavaScript to change the page color scheme.

 I used the webpage design to create a full website with Jekyll, and hosted the site with GitHub Pages.
 The website includes a homepage, an "About" page where I introduce myself and my Udacity work, a "Methods" page explaining how I built the site in detail, a "Rubric" page providing the Udacity project documentation, and a "Review" page documenting the Udacity code review.